 The information contained here will help prepare you for life in the residence halls, and the transition you make into University life.
 As a member of the University community, you will find that much of what you learn will occur outside the classroom as you learn to live and work with others, in a diverse community.
 The student life experience at West Liberty is designed to help you grow in personal, social and academic areas.

-What is TopperFiesta?
-TopperFiesta is a two week festejo (festival) designed to welcome students to West Liberty University and get them acclimated to campus.
+TopperFestWhat is TopperFest?
+TopperFest is a two week festival held before the fall semester which is designed to welcome students to West Liberty University and get them acclimated to campus.
 These events give new students the chance to interact with each other and jump-start the friendships that will last a lifetime.
-A schedule of events will be posted before classes begin.
+For more information, click here.

 On-line WINS Accounts

 All students have an online account through the West Liberty Information Network System (WINS).
 Students complete class registration and access grades through their WINS accounts.
 Personal information, financial aid information, billing information and many other items can be accessed via WINS.
 To log in to WINS, click on the GO at the top of the WLU home page.
 You will need your student ID and pin number.
 Your student ID can be found on your letter of acceptance, class schedule or financial aid award letter.
 You can also contact the Enrollment Center at 304.336.8007 to receive that information.
 Your PIN number will initially be your six digit date of birth (MMDDYY) then the system will prompt you to change your password and set up a security question.